beckym223/manual_work/E6_long_edited.md

 stability from 1952 to 1956.
 A closely allied economic insight goes to the nature of the inflationary process.
-It scale formal models.
-His analysis shows that the pur- chasing power loss had reached $37 billion (annual rate) by the third quarter of 1974 and that the rise in the deflator attributable to the oil price jump was 3.8 per- cent.
-His analysis embraced not only the real-income effect (the transfer of real income from consumers to producers), but also the monetary-policy effect (the reduction of the real value of the money stock and the rise in interest rates stemming from the highly inelastic short-run demand for petroleum products), the auto- mobile-demand effect (higher saving), and the induced- inflation effect (the price-wage-price effect) of the oil price rise on the macroeconomy.
+It

 ### ---Economics-1975-0-24.txt---